ratlog/ratlog-spec/readme.md

 ### How do I log errors?

 Errors should not be logged.
 Other tools are better suited at handling them (such as [Sentry](https://github.com/getsentry/sentry)).
-Tools specialized on collecting errors can provide many useful features such as grouping, silencing or linking stacktraces to source code.
+Tools specialized on collecting errors can provide many useful features such as grouping, silencing or linking stack-traces to source code.
 Those features are not in the scope of logging.